British rule in Ireland: Plantation and rebellion

-The Ulster Plantation began in the 17th century and involved the settling of English and Scottish Protestants in Ulster.
+The Munster Plantation began in the late 16th century, and the Ulster Plantation in the 17th century.
+These events saw mostly Protestant colonists (primarily from England and Scotland) being given land in these provinces.

 Coinciding largely with the Eleven Years' War, the Cromwellian conquest of Ireland was led by Oliver Cromwell between 1649 and 1651, resulting in the confiscation of land from many native landowners and regranting to Parliamentarian supporters.

 Introduced in the 17th century, the Penal Laws outlawed the Catholic clergy and precluded Catholics in Ireland from owning or leasing land above a certain value, accessing higher education and certain professions, and gave primacy to the established church, the Church of Ireland.
 While these laws were later eased, including by the Treaty of Limerick which followed the Williamite War in Ireland (1688–1691), by 1778 Catholics still held only around 5% of land in Ireland.